motorway/motorway-ui-test/README.md

 The layout is responsive in its MVP-style way.

+I developed and tested the application in desktop Chrome via responsive mode in devtools.
+I left mobile-platform-specific things like scrollbars and toolbars taking space outside of scope.

 P.S. sorry about the single commit, I had to squash while figuring out the best way to upload results.

 ## Notes and disclaimers by task